git-disl/awesome_LLM-harmful-fine-tuning-papers/README.md

 ## Contact

-If you discover any papers that are suitable but not included, please contact Sihao Hu (thuang364@gatech.edu).
+If you discover any papers that are suitable but not included, please contact Tiansheng Huang (thuang374@gatech.edu).